Population served: Patients and health professionals

 - IMF Advocacy group helps guide individuals to advocate for critical health issues that affect the myeloma community.

-Population served: Children with life-threatening medical conditions that have reached the age of 2½ and is under the age of 18 at the time of referral
+Population served: Children with life-threatening medical conditions that have reached the age of 3 and are under the age of 18 at the time of referral.
+Children must not have already have had a wish granted by any other wish granting organization.

-- Every wish experience is driven by the wish kid’s interests, creativity and personality
+- Every wish experience is driven by the wish child’s interests, creativity and personality.

-- Medical professionals, parents, legal guardians and potential wish kids can initiate the referral inquiry process
+- Healthcare professionals, parents, legal guardians and potential wish recipients can initiate the referral inquiry process.

-- The child's treating physician will be contacted to determine whether the child is medically eligible for a wish
+- The child's treating physician will be contacted to determine whether the child meets our eligibility criteria at the time they are referred.

 Population served: People diagnosed with myeloproliferative disorders worldwide, professionals